 (Employee) (Address)

-Dear :
+Dear:

 (Immediate Supervisor's Name) has informed me that you are not meeting performance expectations/requirements and has recommended that your probation period be extended from (Date - day after original ending date of the probation period) to (Date).
 He/She feels that you are making a sincere effort and have the potential to improve your performance to a satisfactory level.

 I am, therefore, accepting his/her recommendation and extending your probation for the period noted above.
 During this improvement period, please correct the deficiencies indicated below.

 [List: (1) performance problems/deficiencies; (2) specific suggestions on ways the employee can improve each problem/deficiency; and (3) what you will do to help the employee, including remedial training.]

+1

+2

+3.

+I hope you will do your best so that you can pass your probation period.
+However, if your performance remains unsatisfactory, appropriate action will be taken.
+This can include your (e.g., release from your position or discharge from service).

 Sincerely,

-(Signature of Appointing Authority)

-c: Supervisor Departmental Personnel Office
+(Signature of Appointing Authority) c: Supervisor Departmental Human Resources Office